-7.4.
-Can Samba be a Backup Domain Controller?
+6.4.
+Can Samba be a Backup Domain Controller to an NT PDC?

 With version 2.2, no. The native NT SAM replication protocols have not yet been fully implemented.
 The Samba Team is working on understanding and implementing the protocols, but this work has not been finished for version 2.2.